ocean-satellite-tools/mind-the-chl-gap/book/README.md

 ### GitHub Action

+Set the Pages to render from GitHub Action in Settings > Pages on GitHub.

 There is a GitHub Action that should build the book whenever there is a push to the `book` directory.
 If the Action does not run, then you will need to debug.
 Click on the Action that did not build and click on the part that had a problem.

 ### Build locally and push to GitHub